Confident (album)

 Confident is the fifth studio album by American singer Demi Lovato.
 It was released on October 16, 2015, by Hollywood, Island and Safehouse Records.
+While Lovato co-wrote most of the songs on the album, she worked with writers and producers such as Max Martin, Ryan Tedder, Steve Mac, Rami and Stargate, among others.
+Musically, Confident is primarily a pop, dance, electropop, and power pop record with influences of R&B, soul, EDM and urban.
 The album features guest appearances from Australian rapper Iggy Azalea and American rapper Sirah.
-While Lovato co-wrote most of the songs on the album, she worked with writers and producers such as Max Martin, Ryan Tedder, Steve Mac, Rami and Stargate, among others.
-Musically, Confident is primarily a pop, dance and electropop record with influences of R&B, soul, EDM and urban.

 Confident received generally positive reviews from music critics, with many praising its themes.
-Its lead single, "Cool for the Summer", was released on July 1, 2015, peaking at number 11 on the US Billboard Hot 100 and being certified 2× Platinum by RIAA.
-The second single, "Confident", premiered on September 18, 2015, and peaked at number 21 on the Hot 100 and was certified 3× Platinum by RIAA.
+Its lead single, "Cool for the Summer", was released on July 1, 2015, peaking at number 11 on the US Billboard Hot 100 and being certified 3× Platinum by Recording Industry Association of America (RIAA).
+The second single, "Confident", premiered on September 18, 2015, and peaked at number 21 on the Hot 100 and was certified 4× Platinum by RIAA.
 The third and final single, "Stone Cold", peaked at number 2 on the Bubbling Under Hot 100 and was certified Platinum by the RIAA.
 Following its release, the album debuted at number one in Canada, while reaching the top 10 in fifteen other countries, including the United Kingdom and the United States.
 The album was further promoted with a concert tour co-headlined with Nick Jonas, entitled the Future Now Tour.
 Confident was nominated for Best Pop Vocal Album at the 59th Annual Grammy Awards, marking Lovato's first career Grammy nomination.